Results letters

 Decision

-Towards the top of your letter, there will be an overall decision about whether or not you can progress to the next year/level of your course or the classification you have achieved.
+Towards the top of your letter, there will be an overall decision about whether you can progress to the next year/level of your course or the classification you have achieved.
 This decision can be found in a section entitled 'Your Results'.

 Graduation, Certificates and Transcripts